Main Concepts and Settings

 - Links (10)—connections of this issue with others.
 Links can be one–way (clone, duplicate) or two–way, when task # 1 blocks task # 2.
 Accordingly, task # 2 is blocked by task # 1.

 Workflow is the sequence of stages that the task in your project goes through before it is considered to be completed.
-By default, there are 2 preset types of processes: standard and simplified.
 The stages are displayed on the Agile board in the form of columns.

 A set of stages in the Standard Workflow: